natenka/pyneng-book-en/docs/source/book/09_functions/4_func_unpacking_and_var_args_example.rst

     Enter password for user nata: dlfjgkd
     Password for user nata has passed all checks

 You can now specify min_length or check_username when calling a function.
-However, it was necessary to repeat parameters of the check_passwd function in defining the add_user_to_users_file function.
+However, it was necessary to repeat parameters of check_passwd() function in defining of add_user_to_users_file() function.
 This is not very good and when there are many parameters it is just inconvenient, especially considering that check_passwd function can have other parameters.

-This happens quite often and Python has a common solution to this problem: all arguments for the internal function (in this case it is check_passwd) will be taken in **kwargs.
-Then, when calling the check_passwd function they will be unpacked into keyword arguments by the same  ``**kwargs`` syntax.
+This happens quite often and Python has a common solution to this problem: all arguments for internal function (in this case it is check_passwd) will be taken in **kwargs.
+Then, when calling check_passwd() function they will be unpacked into keyword arguments by the same  ``**kwargs`` syntax.

 .. code:: python